mahume/bamazon/README.md

 CLI application that acts as an online storefront for purchasing products.

 ## Getting Started
-Through which of the following roles you would like to use the app:
+Choose how you would like to use the app:
 -   [Customer](#customer):
     -   Purchase items
 -   [Manager](#manager):